 Looking for something a little different?
 Then a trip to Druid’s Temple might be right up your street.

-Quirky, spooky and incredibly atmospheric, this striking stone formation resides in the woodlands of the Swinton Estate and has been attracting curious walkers for centuries now.
+Quirky, striking and eerily atmospheric, the stone formation resides in the woodlands of the Swinton Estate and has been attracting curious walkers for centuries now.

-However – unknown to many who ventures here – it must be noted that this is not a legitimate druid’s temple!
+However – unknown to many who ventures here – this is not actually a legitimate temple.

 Perhaps the county’s greatest folly, this structure wasn’t created until the 1800s by owner of the Swinton Estate, William Danby.

-Nevertheless, while not as old as it first may seem, the ‘Druid’s Temple’ is still undeniably eerie and has had its fair share of urban legends over the years.
+Nevertheless, while not as old as it first may seem, the ‘Druid’s Temple’ is still undeniably spooky and has had its fair share of urban legends over the years.

 With numerous walking trails weaving through the lush grounds of the Swinton Estate – I’d consider one of the best to be the Druid’s Temple and Sole Beck Circular Walk.